Sunday, November 17, 2024

 Hence the whole quantity is a game of ratios and not of weights.

 For the Satyanarayana Pooja we had at our place i used 3 and 3/4 cups of all ingredients.
+This is assuming I have a huge cup which can hold 3 standard cups of ingredient.

 Mix all the ingredients in the vessel meant for preparing prasadam.
 If its a thick bottomed then better.
 Keep it big.